 Work with your marketing team to create rich buyer personas that go beyond job titles.
 What are their biggest challenges?
 What goals are they trying to achieve?
 What does a "win" look like for them?
 Understanding their motivations and pain points allows your team to tailor their messaging, build genuine rapport, and position your solution as the perfect answer to their specific needs.

-Step 4: Map Out Your Sales Process
+Step 4: Visualize Your Sales Process

 Now it's time to create the roadmap your team will follow.
 Document every single stage of your sales process, from the moment a lead enters your pipeline to the moment a deal is signed.
 Be specific.
 What are the entry and exit criteria for each stage?
 What key activities does a rep need to complete to move a deal forward?
 What information should be captured in the CRM at each step?